Here are the pics from our eats from our Spring Break trip to Canada. All these pictures are taken on my DSLR camera.

 I could not find the spare key outside the house and everyone was asleep.
 Luckily my grandma woke up to go to the bathroom.
 She heard me outside and let me in.
 (No cell phone because cell phones were nothing like we have today.)
 Even though they wanted to celebrate Christmas since I was in Disney on Christmas Day, I told them I was ready to sleep.

 Four years later, I traveled down there with Hubby.
 It was our honeymoon a year after we had married.
 On the way home, we got stuck in Newark, New Jersey.
-They had a plane for us but then all of the sudden there was no plane.
+They had a plane for us but then all of a sudden there was no plane.
 We ended up spending the night in the Newark, New Jersey airport.
 The next 2 times we traveled to Walt Disney World were by car and when we go in March, we are once again driving.

 Today’s challenge for Elf 4 Health is to share our expertise.
 I wracked my brain and could not come up with anything.
 I mean I take pictures but I’m not an expert.
 I know about aperture and shutter speed.
 I’ve manually set the camera but am not an expert.